haiwen/seafile-admin-docs/manual/administration/seafile_metrics.md

 > **Note**: Replace `your_prometheus_username` and `your_prometheus_password` with custom credentials (recommend using strong, unique passwords for security).

-### 2. Configure Third-Party Monitoring Tools
+### 2. Configure Prometheus
-After completing the above Seafile configuration, monitoring tools can retrieve Seafile metrics via the `/metrics` endpoint.
-Key requirements for tool configuration:
+After completing the above Seafile configuration, Prometheus can retrieve Seafile metrics via the `/metrics` endpoint.
+Key requirements for such configuration:

 * Endpoint: Seafile’s metric data is accessible at `http://<seafile-server-ip>:<port>/metrics` (replace `<seafile-server-ip>` and `<port>` with your Seafile server’s actual IP and port).
 * Authentication: Use HTTP Basic Authentication and input the `METRIC_AUTH_USER` and `METRIC_AUTH_PWD` configured in Step 1.